spatie/typescript-transformer/docs/dtos/typing-properties.md

 ## Combining regular types and docblocks

-It is perfectly possible to combine a docblock annotation with a regular type, let's have a look:
+It is entirely possible to combine a docblock annotation with a regular type, let's have a look:

 ```php
 class Dto